 That is the basic strategy of proof for Proposition~\ref{Bezout}.
-To make it effective however we must control the ``error terms'' alluded to in the preceding lines, and those depend crucially on the supremum of the set $\cal S$ of global sections describing the projective embedding ${\cal J} \hookrightarrow \PPP^n_{{\cal O}_K}$.
-We build that $\cal S$ using theta functions, as follows.
+To make it effective however we must control the ``error terms'' alluded to in the preceding lines, and those crucially depend on the supremum, on the set $\cal S$, of values for the cubist metric of global sections defining the projective embedding ${\cal J} \hookrightarrow \PPP^n_{{\cal O}_K}$.
+We shall build that $\cal S$ using theta functions as follows.

-As $J_0 (p)$ is principally polarized (over $\Q$), the complex extension of scalars $J_0 (p) (\C )$ can be given a classical complex uniformization $\C^g /(\Z ^g +\tau \Z^g )$ for some $\tau$ in Siegel's upper half plane.
-The associate Riemann theta function: